Differentiation is important across disciplines, but this blog post will focus specifically on differentiation in math.

 - small group of students meeting with the teacher to participate in an extension math activity

-- variety of different colored folders at a math center that each have a different activity in them based on students’ needs
+- variety of different colored folders at a math center that each have a different activity based on students’ needs

 - variety of different project based learning tasks being offered based on students’ interests.